 Counting

 One of the simplest things that you can do is count snacks.
 How many pretzels do you have?
-After a child eats a few, ask him or her to count them again to see how the number changes.
+How many blueberries do you have?
+After a child eats a few, ask him or her to count them.
+Or…ask a child how the quantity will change when he or she eats two.

 Number Sense

-Take it up a notch by asking kids to configure a certain number of snacks in a different way.
+Ask kids if they can arrange a certain number of snacks in a different way.
 The picture above shows 5 pretzels arranged on a napkin.

 Sorting

-Here, a bag of colorful goldfish are sorted by color.
+Here, a bag of colorful fish crackers is sorted by color.
 How many do you have of each color?
 Which color has the biggest quantity?
 Which color has the least?.
 A child can compare his or her results with a friend’s results.

 Patterns